 When you get and read your credit report from Borrowell, you might see something that doesn’t look right!
 If it’s regarding a specific item, we recommend contacting the credit grantor or collections agency.
 If it’s regarding incorrect personal information, such as your date of birth or your address, please contact Equifax directly.
 You can reach them here: +1-866-828-5961.
 Here at Borrowell, we can’t change or modify any information on your credit report.
 How long does information stay on my credit report?

 There are many different items that you may see on your credit report, all with a different shelf life.
+Many of these items can cause your credit score to drop, especially if they stay on your report for a long time..
 Here’s a comprehensive breakdown of the items you’ll see on your credit report and how long they’ll stay there.
 Inquiries

 Credit inquiries are any requests to check your credit.
 An example of this is when a potential lender is reviewing your credit because you’ve applied for something like a low-interest personal loan.
 It’s important to make sure any hard inquiries on your credit report have been done with your permission.